13 Dec 2026

 A pension is a long term investment.
 Over the years you can expect to see its value go up and down in line with broader market movements.
 In fact, historically, stock market investments have tended to outperform money held in savings accounts (though when it comes to investments, past performance doesn’t guarantee future growth).

-Remember you’re in control.
+Remember, you’re in control.
 There are many answers to the question: “My pension is losing money – what should I do?”
 If you’re wondering whether you should make changes, you can.
 But do think through your options to make sure you create long as well as short-term benefits for yourself.
 If you’re thinking about accessing your pension savings soon, understanding how you want to use your pension pot is really important.
 If you’re not sure what your options are, you can answer a few simple questions to get an understanding of what kind of decisions you’ll need to make when it comes to taking your pension.
 You should still seek guidance before making any final decisions though.

 What should I do if I see the value of my pension falling?

 First of all, don’t panic.
 It's important not to make rash financial decisions in the heat of the moment about long-term investments.
+It can be worrying to see the value of your pension fall, but if you're not touching it for 15 years what matters is what it's like in 15 years, not what it's like today.

 How can I keep track of my pension?